ktor-doc-jp/ktor-doc-jp/pages/servers/requests.md

 }
 ```

-In the case you configure the ContentNegotiation to use gson,
+If you configure the ContentNegotiation to use gson,
 you will need to include the `ktor-gson` artifact:

 ```kotlin
 compile "io.ktor:ktor-gson:$ktor_version"
 ```

-Then you can do, as an example:
+Then you can, as an example, do:

 ```kotlin
 data class HelloWorld(val hello: String)